Kieranmcm07/WinCleaner-Tool/README.md

 ```

 <div align="center">

-- LEGAL DISCLAIMER:
+> **LEGAL DISCLAIMER:**
-!
-This tool is for educational purposes only.
+> This tool is for educational purposes only.
-!
-Author not responsible for system damages.
+> Author not responsible for system damages.
-!
-Use with caution on production systems.
+> Use with caution on production systems.

 </div>